Asynchronous Approximate Agreement with Quadratic Communication: Introduction

-Asynchronous approximate agreement in $\mathbb{R}$ with the optimal resilience $t < \frac{n}{3}$ was first achieved in 2004 by Abraham, Amit and Dolev \cite{aad04}.
-They did this with the witness technique, where each party reliably broadcasts its value in $\mathbb{R}$ (with a reliable broadcast protocol such as Bracha's \cite{b87}), and obtains at least $n - t$ reliably broadcast values.
+Asynchronous approximate agreement in $\mathbb{R}$ with the optimal resilience $t < \frac{n}{3}$ was first achieved in 2004 by Abraham, Amit and Dolev \cite{aad04}, with a protocol that consists of $\BO(\log\frac{S}{\varepsilon})$ constant-round iterations.
+Each iteration involves one witness technique application where each party reliably broadcasts its current value in $\mathbb{R}$ (with a reliable broadcast protocol such as Bracha's \cite{b87}), and obtains at least $n - t$ reliably broadcast values.
 The technique ensures that every two parties obtain the values of at least $n - t$ common parties.
+Since the technique's introduction in \cite{aad04}, most asynchronous approximate agreement protocols have depended on it.
+Some examples are \cite{aad04,glw22} for agreement in $\mathbb{R}$, \cite{dsz22,glw23,hm13,vg13} for agreement in $\mathbb{R}^d$ when $d \geq 2$, and \cite{cgwf24,nr19} for agreement in graphs (trees, chordal graphs, cycle-free semilattices).

-Since then, asynchronous approximate agreement protocols have mainly depended on the witness technique and its variants.
-Examples include \cite{glw22} for agreement in $\mathbb{R}$, \cite{dsz22,glw23,hm13,vg13} for agreement in $\mathbb{R}^d$ when $d \geq 2$, and \cite{cgwf24,nr19} for agreement in graphs (trees, chordal graphs, cycle-free semilattices).
-With the technique one can achieve Gather \cite{ajmmst21,cgwf24}, where each party reliably broadcasts its input and obtains the values of at least $n - t$ parties, with everyone obtaining the values of at least $n - t$ common parties.
-Gather is a deterministically achievable relaxation of an asynchronous coreset agreement \cite{bcg93}, where the parties agree on a set of at least $n - t$ parties and the values they broadcast.
-This stronger primitive has recently been shown to be capable of solving all exact agreement tasks with \mbox{optimal byzantine fault tolerance \cite{cgwf24,validity2024}.}
+The witness technique requires the parties to reliably broadcast their inputs.
+Since reliable broadcast requires $\Omega(n^2)$ messages for deterministic \cite{dr85} or strongly adaptive \cite{a19} security against $t = \Omega(n)$ faults, the witness technique requires $\Omega(n^3)$ messages to be sent.
+Hence, the optimally resilient approximate agreement protocol of Abraham, Amit and Dolev \cite{aad04} costs $\Theta(n^3)$ messages per iteration.
+This is the case despite asynchronous approximate agreement being possible with $\Theta(n^2)$ messages per iteration, as demonstrated by the protocol of Dolev et al.\ \cite{dolev86} which suboptimally tolerates $t < \frac{n}{5}$ faults.
+Therefore, we ask the following question: \emph{Is there an asynchronous approximate agreement protocol that optimally tolerates $t < \frac{n}{3}$ faults with only a quadratic (proportional to $n^2$) amount of communication?}